UNINETTSigma2/documentation/code_development/guides/hipsycl.md

 so-called `default_selector`, and then we print out which device was picked up for this particular queue (more on queues later).
 The `default_selector` will choose an accelerator if one is found on the host, otherwise it will fall back to run as (traditional) OpenMP on the host CPU.
-By specifiying different types of `selectors` it is possible to e.g. force the code to always run on the CPU, or to choose a particular device if more than one accelerator is available.
+By specifying different types of `selectors` it is possible to e.g. force the code to always run on the CPU, or to choose a particular device if more than one accelerator is available.

 ### Compiling for CPUs